UofABioinformaticsHub/Biotech7005/Practicals/1_IntroBash.md

 **In each step remember to add the filename if it's not given!**

 1. Use the `cd` command to make sure you are in the folder `Bash_Practical`
-2. Use the command `wget` to download the `gtf` file `ftp://ftp.ensembl.org/pub/release-89/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gff3.gz`
+2. Use the command `wget` to download the `gff` file `ftp://ftp.ensembl.org/pub/release-89/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gff3.gz`
 3. Now unzip this file using the command `gunzip`.
-After typing `gunzip`, use tab auto-complete to add the file name.
+(Hint: After typing `gunzip`, use tab auto-complete to add the file name.)
 4. Change the name of the file to `dm6.gff` using the command `mv Drosophila_melanogaster.BDGP6.89.gff3 dm6.gff`
 5. Look at the first 10 lines using the `head` command
 6. Change this to the first 5 lines using `head -n5`